npoggi/vagrant-docker/README.md

 Use this sample code to build your own boxes.

+**Read** latest presentation about this project: https://github.com/npoggi/vagrant-docker/blob/master/presentation/NPoggi_Vagrant-Docker.pdf?raw=true

+Fork, and send your pull requests!

+The image is currently based on Ubuntu:12.04
 It features Puppet [Chef is optional] and a sample NginX web Server